Kevin L. Ward

 - American University of Beirut, AB With Distinction, 1982

 Family Law and Non-Commercial Highlights

-In the past five years alone, Kevin has handled numerous family law cases involving marital estates greater than $10 Million.
+Over the years, Kevin has handled numerous family law cases involving marital estates greater than $10 Million.
 Additionally, he has represented gold and platinum selling musical artists, NFL and MLB players (and spouses in other instances), as well as media personalities.
 Despite their current fame, the names of these individuals do not appear here in consideration of their privacy.
 Kevin's representation of these individuals includes not only family law, but defense and prosecution of civil matters.
 Kevin was also defense counsel in the civil trial of a "shaken baby" case, which was featured on Court T.V., successfully obtaining a jury verdict against the parent that wrongfully accused a day care owner of harming a child in her custody.